Professional Reviews

 Overall, TunnelBear’s support isn’t great, but it’s still pretty good.
 I really miss the live chat, but the email response time is good as long as you contact support during working hours.

-TunnelBear works with a lot of streaming websites like Netflix, Amazon Prime Video, and BBC iPlayer, is P2P-friendly, and bypasses internet firewalls in countries that restrict access to the internet, like China and Iran.
+TunnelBear is secure, pretty fast, has a fun interface, and is really easy to use.
+Plus, TunnelBear works with a lot of streaming websites like Netflix, Amazon Prime Video, and BBC iPlayer, is P2P-friendly, and works in restrictive countries like China and Iran.

 In my speed tests, TunnelBear wasn’t the fastest VPN, but I was still impressed with the fast speeds TunnelBear provided on local servers (in the US) and even in Europe and Central and South America.
 I had an average decrease in download speed of 42%, which is above average.
-Thanks to TunnelBear’s good speeds, I was able to watch content in HD and without any buffering, make VoIP calls that didn’t freeze, download large files fast, and browse the internet with mostly only minor delays.
+Thanks to TunnelBear’s good speeds, I was able to make VoIP calls that didn’t freeze, download large files fast, watch videos, and browse the internet with mostly only minor delays.

-When it comes to security, TunnelBear protects your data with 256-bit AES encryption, a kill switch, and a strict no-logs policy (that has been independently audited).
+TunnelBear has excellent security and privacy features.
+It protects your data with 256-bit AES encryption, a kill switch, and a strict no-logs policy (that has been independently audited).
 TunnelBear also publishes an annual transparency report that proves it didn’t provide any user data to the government or law enforcement.

 While I’m a big fan of TunnelBear, it has some drawbacks.
-TunnelBear doesn’t publish a server count, it doesn’t work with Disney+, the split-tunneling feature is only included on the Android and iOS apps, and there’s no 30-day money-back guarantee.
+TunnelBear doesn’t work with Disney+, lacks 24/7 live chat, and there’s no money-back guarantee.

 Otherwise, TunnelBear is one of the best and most user-friendly VPNs on the market.
 TunnelBear allows unlimited connections with one account and offers 3 affordable payment plans.